ICTU/quality-time/docs/src/usage.md

 ### Desired reaction times

+The default desired response times for metrics and measurement entities (violations, issues, security warnings, etc.) can be changed via the report's title.
+Expand the report title and navigate to the 'Desired reaction times' tab.

+#### Desired metric response times

-The default desired metric reaction times can be changed via the report's title.
-Expand the title and navigate to the 'Desired reaction times' tab.
-Each of the metric states that require action - target not met (red), near target (yellow), and status unknown (white) - has a desired reaction time in days that can be changed.
+Each of the metric states that require action - target not met (red), near target (yellow), accepted technical debt (grey), and status unknown (white) - has a desired reaction time in days that can be changed.

 For each metric that requires action, *Quality-time* shows the time left to respond in the time left column.
 When the deadline is missed, the time left column shows '0 days' with a red background.
 Hovering over the time left value shows the deadline.

-Metrics with accepted technical debt don't have a default desired reaction time.
-If a metric has accepted technical debt with an explicit end date though, that date will be used to show how much time is left in the metrics table.

 When showing multiple dates in the metric table (this can be done via the Settings panel), *Quality-time* shows an 'overrun' column with the number of days that the metric deadline was missed in the displayed period.
 The purpose of this information is to gain an understanding of how well the team is responding to metrics that require action.

+#### Desired time after which to review measurement entities

+Measurement entities (violations, issues, security warnings, etc.) can have one of five possible status: unconfirmed, confirmed, false positive, will be fixed, and won't fix.
+When setting the state of a measurement entity to a state other than unconfirmed, the end date of the status is also set.
+The reason is to encourage the status of measurement entities to be periodically reviewed.
+The default values can be changed.

 ```{index} Trend table
 ```